 18. Any programme of study may begin with a period of intensive English Language study, normally of 4, 8 or 12 weeks duration, as part of an integrated programme of study.
 Students undertaking this pre-sessional provision as part of an integrated programme of study will be required, at the end of the 4, 8 or 12 week period, to meet the agreed English Language progression requirements as defined for their main academic programme and published within the Learning and Teaching Handbook.
-Any student who does not meet this requirements at threshold level may be required to undertake a further period of English Language instruction.
+Any student who does not meet this requirement will be required to withdraw.
+A student who meets the progression requirements at threshold level may be required to undertake a further period of English Language instruction.